jsohlendorff/continuous_time_LTMLE/article.typ

 However, we have not addressed the issue of model misspecification, which is likely to occur in practice as we have not proposed flexible intensity estimators for both the censoring intensity and the propensity scores.
+The literature on flexible intensity estimation is somewhat sparse,
+// Anders comment: I would tend to agree with you that the literature
+// is sparse compared to general ML literature.
+But I think it not
+// strategically wise to write this, depending on which reviewers we
+// get.
+Also, it is not that sparse as, from the top of my head, I
+// could mention HAL approaches and the gradient boosting thing from
+// (BOXhed) from Ishwaran.
-The literature on flexible intensity estimation is somewhat sparse, but there are some options based on neural networks (see @liguoriModelingEventsInteractions2023 for an overview) and forest based methods (@weissForestBasedPointProcess2013).
+but there are some options based on neural networks (see @liguoriModelingEventsInteractions2023 for an overview) and forest based methods (@weissForestBasedPointProcess2013).
 Other choices include flexible parametric models/highly adaptive LASSO